Arnav261/genomic-annotation-version-controllers/README.md

 ## How to Cite
 If you use this work, please cite it as:
 Asher, Arnav.
 (2025).
 Genomic Annotation Version Controller (Prototype).
 Zenodo. https://doi.org/10.5281/zenodo.16966073

+## Seeking Feedback
+I would be grateful for input on:
+- Accuracy of annotation interconversion
+- Suggested validation datasets or benchmarks
+- Features that would make this tool more useful in your research context
+- Any limitations or blind spots you see

+## Contributions
+I warmly welcome collaboration.
+Please open issues, share suggestions, or contact me directly.